sachaMorin/mrss_motion_pub/README.md

 serialized and streamed to a UDP port and to the ```/map``` ROS topic.
 RL stuff will likely use the UDP port while the **planner** will rely on the ```/map``` topic.

 The **map_broadcaster** currently publishes a single dummy transform.
 Add more transforms!
-Useful resources include the [tf documentation](http://wiki.ros.org/tf#:~:text=tf%20is%20a%20package%20that,any%20desired%20point%20in%20time.) and our [slide deck](https://docs.google.com/presentation/d/1F9iwq6bkea_T5OmK-wOssms9SDahkwOUhxsbJf09pAY/edit?usp=sharing).
+You may want to have a look at the [tf documentation](http://wiki.ros.org/tf#:~:text=tf%20is%20a%20package%20that,any%20desired%20point%20in%20time.).

 Here are some useful commands.
 This one allows to visualize the transform tree and undertand the objects you can query.
 You can safely igonore the ```camera_link``` and ```uodom``` trees, as well as the ```trunk``` subtree: